morpole/navbar/README.md

-# sidebar
+# navbar

-simple sidebar using javascript
+simple navbar using javascript